SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDuplicateRule/GetDisplayName.md

 so.topic: reference
 ---

+# NSDuplicateRule.GetDisplayName()

 Short name of rule to display to user